BBC slammed for ‘Rivers of Blood’ broadcast

-Speaking to party members, Powell referenced a comment made by one of his constituents that “in 15 or 20 years’ time, the black man will have the whip hand over the white man”.
+During the speech, Powell quoted a comment made by one of his constituents that “in 15 or 20 years’ time, the black man will have the whip hand over the white man”.

-Powell’s speech was a grim prediction about the results of mass immigration into Britain.
-He ended with a quote from Virgil’s Aeneid, when civil war in Ancient Rome is predicted with “the River Tiber foaming with much blood”.
+Powell’s speech was a grim prediction about the results of mass immigration into Britain, which he described as “a nation busily engaged in heaping up its own funeral pyre”.
+He argued that immigrants should return to their home nations, and ended with a quote from Virgil’s Aeneid, when civil war in Ancient Rome is predicted by “the River Tiber foaming with much blood”.

-The speech caused a huge row.
-He was sacked from the shadow cabinet by Tory leader Edward Heath.
+The speech caused a political furore.
+He was sacked from the shadow cabinet.
 The Times called it “evil”.
-Many immigrants remember receiving abuse in the streets afterwards.
+Many immigrants recall receiving abuse in the streets afterwards.
 However, a poll found that 74% of the public supported Powell.

-To mark the 50th anniversary, the BBC broadcast the speech in full for the first time.
-Powell was played by Ian McDiarmid.
+To mark the 50th anniversary of the speech, the BBC broadcast it in full for the first time on Radio 4.
+Powell was played by actor Ian McDiarmid.

-But Powell was a fiercely intelligent and highly respected politician.
+But Powell was a long way from the stereotype of a bigot.
+He was fiercely intelligent and, until then, a highly respected politician.
 His speech still looms large over Britain’s immigration debate.

 Did the BBC make the right call?

 Absolutely, say some.
 Whatever you think of Enoch Powell, the speech was an important moment in British history and deserves to be marked.
 The BBC put his comments in context with a full discussion.
 Some in Britain still think that Powell made some valid arguments; we must not be afraid to discuss them.